 What are the benefits?

 New technologies have emerged to help companies manage multiple aspects of compensation management.
-Previous versions of compensation applications were centered around goal management and alignment.
+Previous versions of compensation management software were centered around goal management and alignment.
 These technologies have progressed to include a valuable suite of data analysis features.
 In expert hands, this data can be used to create several benefits for enterprise organizations.

 1. Protecting the bottom line